icevelez/core.js/documentation/context-api.md

 ## Use Cases

 * Dependency injection
-* Theme management
-* Localization (i18n)
-* Shared reactive stores or services
+* Shared scope reactive stores or services
-* Logging or feature flags

 ---